rurban/libu8ident/c23++proposal.md

 character set has dropped considerably.
 Use of characters via universal character names was always possible, but never widely used.
 Examples found in the wild of use of UCNs in identifiers come from compiler and related tool test suites.
+There is no report yet from misuse in C ABI's from linkers and binutils.

 Restricting the profile of characters is much easier if no one is depending on them.